darkwire/darkwire-client/README.md

 # Darkwire Client

-This is the client for Darkwire.
+This is the client for [Darkwire](https://github.com/seripap/darkwire.io).
 It requires [darkwire-server](https://github.com/seripap/darkwire-server) in order to run.

+For more information about how Darkwire works, visit the [main repository](https://github.com/seripap/darkwire.io).

 ## Dev